Gliding is an air sport where the fundamental aim is to fly without using any energy other than that generated by the sun and wind.

 Individuals can estimate their C02 emissions.
 By way of illustration, if a glider pilot takes 20 aerotow launches per year and those launches consume 90 litres of petrol with a fuel emission rate of 2.2, the annual C02 emissions from gliding for that pilot are (90 x 2.2)/1000 = 0.198 tCO2e.

 Images: Top – Gliders waiting to Launch.
+Centre: An electrically powered self-launch glider and offshore electrical power generation.
 Lower – Airfield boundary at the Scottish Gliding Centre